-of IPv4 prefixes remained visible during the outage, including some not announced in the previous months.
+Figure 5 shows that many of the prefixes announced by EgStateAS via BGP were withdrawn on or shortly after January 27.
+A small set of IPv4 prefixes remained visible during the outage, including some not announced in the previous months.
 For this reason we still observe darknet traffic coming from this AS, whereas the prefixes of EgAS4 were all withdrawn.
-A closer look at EgStateAS reveals that several of the visible IPv4 prefixes were reachable through IntAS2 or IntAS3, either because they were already served by those two Autonomous Systems or they rerouted to paths using those ASes after the massive disconnection.
-Figures 8(a) and 8(b) illustrate this behavior, where a prefix previously using IntAS4 as its only externally visible upstream switches to IntAS2 once the outage begins.
+A closer look at EgStateAS reveals that several of the visible IPv4 prefixes were reachable through packets per second

+IntAS2 or IntAS3, either because they were already served by those two Autonomous Systems or they rerouted to paths using those ASes after the massive disconnection.